aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/calculate-page-setup-scaling-factor/_index.md

 type: docs
 weight: 300
 url: /javascript-cpp/calculate-page-setup-scaling-factor/
-description: This article provides sample code explaining how to use the JavaScript API via C++ to calculate Page Setup scaling factor using Fit to n page(s) wide by m tall option of Excel worksheet programmatically.
+description: This article provides sample code explaining how to use the JavaScript API via C++ to calculate Page Setup scaling factor using the Fit to n page(s) wide by m tall option of an Excel worksheet programmatically.
 keywords: Fit to n page wide by m tall excel JavaScript via C++, calculate page setup scaling factor JavaScript via C++
 ---

 {{% alert color="primary" %}}

 When you set Page Setup Scaling using **Fit to n page(s) wide by m tall** option, Microsoft Excel calculates the Page Setup Scaling Factor.
-You can calculate the same thing using [**SheetRender.pageScale**](https://reference.aspose.com/cells/javascript-cpp/sheetrender/#pageScale--) property.
-This property returns a double value that can be converted to percentage value.
-For example, if it returns 0.5 then it means scaling factor is 50%.
+You can calculate the same value using [**SheetRender.pageScale**](https://reference.aspose.com/cells/javascript-cpp/sheetrender/#pageScale--) property.
+This property returns a double value that can be converted to a percentage value.
+For example, if it returns 0.5, then it means the scaling factor is 50%.

 {{% /alert %}}

-The following sample code illustrates how to calculate page setup scaling factor using [**SheetRender.pageScale**](https://reference.aspose.com/cells/javascript-cpp/sheetrender/#pageScale--) property.
+The following sample code illustrates how to calculate Page Setup scaling factor using [**SheetRender.pageScale**](https://reference.aspose.com/cells/javascript-cpp/sheetrender/#pageScale--) property.

 ```html
 <!DOCTYPE html>